Rat Terrier vs Redbone Coonhound: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Rat Terrier and Redbone Coonhound differ in temperament is essential for making the right choice.
 Rat Terrier's friendly, curious, lovable character creates a fundamentally different ownership experience than Redbone Coonhound's even-tempered, amiable, mellow nature.
 In daily life, this means Rat Terrier owners typically experience a dog that leans toward friendly behavior, while Redbone Coonhound owners find their dog more inclined toward even-tempered tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is better in the abstract; pick the one that matches your personality and household rhythm.

 Best for Families with Children